epfl-ada/ada-2024-project-nhsvd/README.md

 - Feature: Movie's summary tagged with character mentions
 - Approach:
     1. Create document-character pairs as input.
-    2. Use the LLM associates the pair with a trope label among the well-established tropes.
+    2. Use the LLM to associate the pair with a trope label among the well-established tropes.
 - Limitation: Same limitations as the LLM method in previous section

 ### 4. Mortality Index Calculation